8hobbies/hugo-apt/README.md

 ## License

-This is the license of the files that build the repository, not Hugo.
+This license applies to this project, not the Hugo project.

 ```
 Copyright 2024 8 Hobbies, LLC <hong@8hobbies.com>

 Licensed under the Apache License, Version 2.0(the "License");
-you may not use this file except in compliance with the License.
+you may not use files in this project except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0